Beeswax body butter - super fast absorbing, nourishing, full of essential fatty acids, amazing!

 Natural body butters are extremely nourishing to the skin and very easy to make at home with few natural ingredients.

-Beeswax is a natural wax produced by honey bees and a popular ingredient in a variety of skincare products, like lip balms, lotion bars, salves and creams.
-Here's why its a great addition to any homemade body butter recipe:
+Beeswax is a natural wax produced by honey bees and a popular ingredient in various skincare products, like homemade lip balms, lotion bars, salves, and creams.
+Here's why it's a great addition to any homemade body butter recipe:

-- occlusive properties - prevents evaporation of water from the skin by forming a barrier.
+- occlusive properties - prevents water evaporation from the skin by forming a barrier.
 This barrier allows water to be replenished by the deeper layers of the skin

-- forms protective barrier - prevents harmful bacteria from entering the body through chapped and broken skin and it provides the skin with a layer of protection against free radicals
+- forms a protective barrier - prevents harmful bacteria from entering the body through chapped and broken skin, and it provides the skin with a layer of protection against free radicals

 Body butters do a fantastic job at healing, softening and moisturizing the skin.
 Their rich texture creates a natural barrier on top of the skin, that protects the skin and locks in moisture.